samirettali/kali/README.md

-# Kali Linux vm for CTFs
+# My Kali setup for CTFs

 This is my Kali Linux setup for CTFs.